Gerald W. Abrams: Career

-Flesh & Blood was executive produced by Abrams in 1979, starring Tom Berenger, Denzel Washington, and John Cassavetes.
+Flesh & Blood was executive produced by Abrams in 1979, starring Tom Berenger, Denzel Washington and John Cassavetes.
 The film is about a convict that takes up boxing in prison, which brings a new meaning to his life.
 Once out, his trainer motivates him to become a professional boxer.
 He cares about only two other things, his uncomfortably close mother and absent father.
 Cassavetes was nominated for an Emmy as an Outstanding Supporting Actor.

 Berlin Tunnel 21 was executive produced by Abrams in 1981.
 The film starred Richard Thomas, Horst Buchholz, and José Ferrer.
-An American soldier and a German engineer joined forces in Berlin in 1961 to build a tunnel under the Berlin Wall to smuggle out refugees, including the soldier's East German girlfriend.
+The film concerns American soldier and a German engineer who join forces in Berlin in 1961 to build a tunnel under the Berlin Wall to smuggle out refugees, including the soldier's East German girlfriend.

 Abrams formed Phoenix Entertainment Group with Gerald Isenberg in July 1985.
 In February 1989, Phoenix was acquired by The Hearst Corporation and initially renamed King Phoenix Entertainment.
-Still, it was later renamed Hearst Entertainment Productions, where he served as the co-chairman for eight years.

-In 1996, Jennifer Alward, who was of Morgan Hill Films and Gerald W. Abrams, formed Evolve Entertainment, folding Morgan Hill Films.
-They later part ways in 1999.
+It was later renamed Hearst Entertainment Productions, where Abrams served as co-chairman for eight years.
+In 1996, Abrams and Jennifer Alward of Morgan Hill Films formed Evolve Entertainment, folding Morgan Hill Films.
+They later parted ways in 1999.

-Based on the best-selling novel by Pulitzer Prize winner Anna Quindlen, Abrams executive produced Black and Blue.
+Based on the novel by Pulitzer Prize winner Anna Quindlen, Abrams executive produced Black and Blue.
 The film was written and adapted by April Smith, starred Mary Stuart Masterson and Anthony LaPaglia for CBS, and debuted in 1999.
 The film is about Frances Benedetto, a victim of domestic violence.
-The movie follows Frances's relationship with her increasingly abusive NYCPD officer husband, who has the police force on his side and her eventual escape to Florida with her son.
+The movie follows Frances's relationship with her increasingly abusive NYCPD officer husband, who has the police force on his side, and her eventual escape to Florida with her son.

 In 2003, Abrams executive produced 44 Minutes: The North Hollywood Shoot-Out, the FX Network's highest-rated show in its nine-year history.

-In 2003, Abrams executive produced the Emmy-nominated television movie Out of the Ashes for Showtime, shot in Vilnius, Lithuania, starring Christine Lahti and directed by Joseph Sargent.
+Also in that year, Abrams executive produced the Emmy-nominated television movie Out of the Ashes for Showtime, shot in Vilnius, Lithuania, starring Christine Lahti and directed by Joseph Sargent.
 Based on a true story, the film follows the journey of Gisella Perl, a Hungarian-Jewish doctor who survived Auschwitz but was later accused of collusion with the Nazis while applying for U.S. citizenship.

-In March 2004, ABC aired The Mystery of Natalie Wood shot in Sydney, Australia, directed by Peter Bogdanovich, executive produced by Abrams, and based on Suzanne Finstad's biography of Natalie Wood.
-Additionally, Abrams made See Arnold Run about the historic California recall election for A&E.
+In March 2004, ABC aired The Mystery of Natalie Wood shot in Sydney, Australia, directed by Peter Bogdanovich, executive produced by Abrams, and based on Suzanne Finstad's biography of the actress Natalie Wood.
+Additionally, Abrams made See Arnold Run about Arnold Schwarzenegger's historic California recall election for A&E.